 The Disneyland Hotel is probably their signature hotel and features three towers of rooms.
 The towers and rooms were remodeled a few years back and feature modern blue exterior glass and special LED light-up headboards.

 Another signature feature of the Disneyland Hotel is the monorail waterslides at their pool.
 One of my favorite aspects of staying at the Disneyland Hotel is the walkthrough Downtown Disney to the parks.
 You also have quick access to the Monorail if you’d prefer to ride into Disneyland.

 If you’re really looking for a great theme park view, you might consider The Paradise Pier Hotel.
 We stayed here once with a room that overlooked the Paradise Pier section of Disney’s California Adventure park.
 It’s a great way to get a back-water view of the World of Color night show if you need to have early nights.

 The Paradise Pier Hotel is now the farthest walk into the parks.
-When we stayed there you were able to cut through the Grand Californian, but I think that’s being frowned upon now.
-Plus, the security bag check stations are now near the hotels and Harbor entrance, with the Grand Californian having only one metal detector and table, so that means it might end up with longer lines.
+When we stayed there you were able to cut through the Grand Californian, but that’s not allowed now.
+Plus, the security bag check stations are now near the hotels and Harbor entrance, with the Grand Californian having only one metal detector and table, so that means it might end up with long lines.

 Related Post: Hotels by Disneyland: How to Choose Where to Stay

 If your budget won’t allow the added price of staying onsite, probably an extra $150-$300 per night, I definitely advise you to stay within walking distance.
 Our early trips we stayed far offsite and drove to the parking garage, but from what I’ve heard lately that can be a real-time waste.
 There are quite a few budget hotel options available across the street from the park along Harbor Blvd.